John Scarpati: Music Industry

+He has also worked for Michael Jackson, Sherman Halsey, Delicious Vinyl, Dwight Yoakam, and Hugh Syme.

 Because of his extensive work with the band Fishbone, Scarpati's photos were featured in the documentary Everyday Sunshine.
 In addition, one of Scarpati's photos of the band was sent to the Smithsonian's National Museum of African American History and Culture, which also has a collection of artifacts from the band.

 Advertising

 In his work through his company Scarpati Studio and other advertising firms, Scarpati has worked as a photographer or art director on a number of advertising campaigns for corporate clients.
 His artistic approach has won a number of awards, including one national ADDY award and two regional ADDY awards.

 A partial list of Scarpati's Corporate clients include Bridgestone, Firestone, One Systems, Honda, AKG Microphones, Hunter Fans, Tequila Rose, Vantage Bowling, Fuzion, Paramount Studios, and English Eccentrics.
 In addition, his cover for the New York Dolls album One Day It Will Please Us To Remember Even This was used in an iPod Nano advertising campaign.